Samsung Galaxy Camera: Availability

 On October 4, 2012, U.S. wireless provider AT&T announced that it would begin to carry the Galaxy Camera through its retail outlets on November 16.

-On December 11, 2012, Verizon announced that it will also carry the Galaxy Camera.
-It will be the first 4G LTE camera.
+On December 11, 2012, Verizon announced that it would also carry the Galaxy Camera.
+It was the first 4G LTE camera.
 The camera was discontinued in 2014.

 Models

 Although the Galaxy Camera started as a single camera, the branded concept was expanded to include multiple iterations of digital camera, with the Android OS being the unifying feature.

-As of February 2016, the range of galaxy camera includes (and has included):
+As of November 2025, the range of galaxy camera includes (and has included):